 Sickle cell disease (SCD) affects one in 1 in 365 babies born in the United States accounting for over 100,000 people living with SCD.
 It is a blood disorder that is not as widely known or understood by the general population, yet a lot of progress has been made on treatment and patient quality of life and expectancy.
-E. Leila Jerome Clay, M.D., MCTS, medical director of the comprehensive sickle cell program at Johns Hopkins All Children’s Hospital, explains what the disease is, who it affects and clears up some common misconceptions in honor of Sickle Cell Disease Awareness Month.
+The comprehensive sickle cell program at Johns Hopkins All Children’s Hospital treats these patients.

 What is sickle cell disease?

 Sickle Cell Disease is a disorder that affects the red blood cells caused by one mutation.
 It is the most common genetic disorder diagnosed worldwide.
 The patient’s red blood cells are a crescent moon shape instead of a normal disc shape, and they are also less flexible, which can cause blockages throughout the blood vessels resulting in episodes of pain.
 Patients have weaker immune systems and the disease can affect other organs such as the heart, lungs, kidneys and liver.
 Some patients are at higher risk of infections, stroke, pneumonia, meningitis and osteomyelitis (bone infections).